Frequently Asked Questions

 SEND utilizes both classroom teaching and hands-on experience to give you rich and diverse Christian training.
 You will spend over 145 classroom hours, learning from 50+ teachers, and spend equal amounts of time in the field, in the context of domestic and international mission excursions to a hands-on internship.

 Each SEND young adult raises their SEND expenses, $5,000 USD, from 10 partners who support them with prayer, support, and financial contributions.
 During the application process, you will receive a Support-Raising Kit that offers guidance and training on raising your financial support.(International SEND young adults raise the amount of $10,000 USD.)

 Where will I live during SEND training?

 SEND training is based in Kendallville, Indiana (20 minutes north of Fort Wayne).
-Throughout training, you will live with the other SEND guys or girls on your team (divided by gender), sharing rent.
+Throughout training, you will live with the other SEND yo0ung men or women on your team (divided by gender), sharing rent.

 Will I have a job during SEND?